eliranbi/MadridLabDocumentation/workbooks/Lab11/README.md

 	  <img src="images/Lab11-wlclientinit-after.png" width="650"/>

-	>Note:  We going to obtain a access token when we inside the new implmentation of the login method in the next steps.
+	>Note:  We going to obtain a access token when we inside the new implementation of the login method in the next steps.

 	### Create new challenge handler